garethcull/google-bigquery-mcp/README.md

 # Contributions & Support
 Feedback, issues and PRs welcome.
 Due to bandwidth constraints, I can't offer any timelines for free updates to this codebase.

-If you need help customizing this MCP server or bringing your BigQuery data together to take advantage of this awesom server, I'm available for paid consulting and freelance projects.
+If you need help customizing this MCP server or bringing your BigQuery data together to take advantage of this awesome server, I'm available for paid consulting and freelance projects.

 Please feel free to reach out and connect w/ me on LinkedIn: https://www.linkedin.com/in/garethcull/